Plains bison: Near extinction and reintroduction

 Park officials transferred plains bison from Fort Niobrara National Wildlife Refuge to Theodore Roosevelt National Park's South Unit in 1956 and its North Unit in 1962 for population increase.

 In 1969, plains bison from Elk Island National Park were released into Prince Albert National Park in Saskatchewan, creating the Sturgeon River bison herd.
 At a population around 300 animals, they form a free herd able to wander where they please.
 The bison are spread throughout Prince Albert National Park's southwestern corner, as well as some crown and private land in the area.

 In 2006, plains bison from Elk Island National Park in Alberta were released into Saskatchewan's Grasslands National Park.
-This marks the first time plains bison have wandered the shortgrass prairies of Canada since their near-extinction at the turn of the 20th century.
-According to the national agency Parks Canada, the entire breeding population of these wild and "semiwild" bison are the descendants of just eight individuals that survived the period of near-extinction, due to overhunting and tuberculosis infecting the herd.
+This marks the first time they have wandered the shortgrass prairies of Canada since their near extinction at the turn of the 20th century.
+According to the national agency Parks Canada, the entire breeding population of these wild and "semiwild" bison is descended from just eight individuals that survived the period of near extinction, due to overhunting and tuberculosis infecting the herd.

 A herd of about 650 of these animals lives in, and can be seen at, the Wichita Mountains Wildlife Refuge near Lawton, Oklahoma.
 The herd was started in 1907 with stock from the New York Zoological Park, now known as the Bronx Zoo and located in the Bronx Park.
 Fifteen animals were shipped to Oklahoma, where bison had already become extinct due to excessive hunting and overharvesting by non-native commercial buffalo hunters from 1874 to 1878.
 Some of these specimens have been released in other areas of the United States, such as Paynes Prairie in Florida.Only one southern plains bison herd was established in Texas.
 A remnant of the last of this relict herd had been saved in 1876.
 "Molly" Goodnight had encouraged her rancher husband, Charles Goodnight, to save some of the last bison which were taking refuge in the Texas Panhandle.
 By saving these few plains bison, she was able to establish a buffalo herd near the Palo Duro Canyon.
 This herd peaked at 250 in 1933.
 Bison of this herd were introduced into the Yellowstone National Park in 1902 and into the larger zoos and ranches throughout the nation.
 A herd of around 80 of these animals lives in the Caprock Canyons State Park near Quitaque, Texas, located about 50 miles northeast of Plainview, Texas.

-Ted Turner owns America's largest secured bison herd in Cimarron, New Mexico's Vermejo Park Ranch.
+Ted Turner owns America's largest secured bison herd in Cimarron, New Mexico's Vermejo Reserve.
 Boy Scouts of America own a private bison herd in Cimarron's Philmont Scout Ranch.

 In 2013, bison were reintroduced to Fort Belknap Indian Reservation from Yellowstone National Park.